Rustin170506/ticdc.slide/slides.md

 The second one is Sorter.
 We sort the data by the commit_ts.
 And we output the data to the mounter and sink.
 And you probably found not only the kv event, but also the resolved event is here.
 Because the sorter will output the resolved event to advance the sink.

+We also have a special panel for sorter.
+Because if we can't write the data to downstream immediately, we have to buffer the data.
+So we buffer it in disk.
+We have to measure the disk usage.
+If the disk usage is too high, it means probably your sink is too slow.
+A bunch of data is waiting to be sent to the downstream.
+You should find a way to speed up the sink.

 The third one is Mounter.
 We convert the row kv into row changes.
 And we output the data to the sink.
 So it's just output the row changes.

 The last one is Sink.
 We send the data to the downstream.
-We can see the data is sent to MySQL/TiDB or Kafka.
+We can see the data is sent to TiDB or Kafka.
 We measure the received events and the flushed events.
 Because sometimes the data is not sent to the downstream immediately.
 We have to buffer it.
 Like if the data have some conflicts, we have to execute them one by one.
 So it will cause some delay.

-We also have a special panel for sorter.
-Because if we can't write the data to downstream immediately, we have to buffer the data.
-So we buffer it in disk.
-We have to measure the disk usage.
-If the disk usage is too high, it means probably your sink is too slow.
-A bunch of data is waiting to be sent to the downstream.
-You should find a way to speed up the sink.
+We also have some special rows for sink.
+Because we can send the data to a database or a Kafka.
+So we split them into two parts.

+But we can check the general metrics here.
+You can see the output events count panel.
+It's same as the flushed events panel on above.
+It means the data is sent to the downstream.
+And you can see the output DDL count & executing duration panel.
+It's for DDL.
+And another panel I wanna to mention is the large rows panel, we have to take care of the large rows.
+Because if the row is too large, it will cause the TiCDC report an error.
+Such as, this row change bigger than the whole table memory quota.
+So we can't send it.
+Also, because the Kafka message has some size limit.
+So maybe we can't send it to Kafka.
+So please take care of the large rows.

+And another panel is for the database.
+We call it transaction sink.
+In this row, you should focus on two panels.
+The first one is conflict detect duration, it's very important.
+If you have too many rows change conflict, it will cause we send it to downstream one by one.
+It will cause a lot of delay.
+Sometimes, it related to your workload.
+The second one is flush duration, if it's high, it probably means your downstream is too slow.
+So you should speed up the downstream.

 -->

 ---